sawsimeon/igfetchr/cran-comments.md

 - No tests or examples perform live network access during R CMD check --as-cran.
 - The package includes a clear risk disclaimer in DESCRIPTION, package-level docs, and function documentation: "Trading CFDs and spread bets carries a high risk of losing money.
 This package is for data access and is not financial advice."
 - Suggested packages (testthat, httptest, lubridate) are in Suggests and not required at runtime.
+- Note about future file timestamps: This is a system issue (unable to verify current time) and does not affect package functionality.

 If you need any additional platform logs or further assurances about network-free checks, please let me know; I can provide reproducible logs from rhub or win-builder on request.